adit-bala/CS61A-slides/docs/sp23/disc00.md

   - Learn with classmates + help from me (and AIs)
 - Attendance
   - Must **attend** at least 10 labs (Lab 00 does not count for participation)
+  - More information later on finishing lab before section for attendance

 ---